 History & Heritage Museums

-2-Hour Valencia Bike Tour to City of Arts and Sciences USD 35’s museums help you step through the region’s timeline with clear exhibits and well‑curated collections.
+Entrance with Audio Guide to the Windmills of Kinderdijk USD’s museums help you step through the region’s timeline with clear exhibits and well-curated collections.
 Expect artifacts, multimedia displays, and concise interpretation panels.

 Most venues are walkable or connected by public transport, and many offer audio guides or rotating exhibitions that spotlight local stories alongside global context.